JujuAdams/db/README.md

 }
 ```

-A substantial improvement.
-The situation is similar for writing data too:
+A substantial improvement. db can accomplish in a single line what takes native GML a dozen lines.

+The situation is similar for writing data too.
+Writing data in a "lazy" way means we need to step along the tree, checking at each stage if we need to create a new struct to fill in a gap:

 ```gml
 function SetMusicVolume(_value)